irishdowd10/WordCounter/README.md

 ## Description

 This program gives the user the opportunity to input a string phrase and then input word.
 The inputted word will is cross-referenced to phrase to  check and count frequency.
-The frequency will then display after submittal
+The frequency will then display after submittal.

 ## Specifications